YuvrajTalukdar/core_generating_network_cuda/README.md

 Copyrighte Yuvraj Talukdar SW-16114/2023

-We implemented theprogram in cuda.
-It works well and manage to have high gpu utilization, but there are some major optimization problems, both in memory utilization and runtime performance, which will be addressed later.
+We implemented the program in cuda.
+It works well and manage to have high gpu utilization.
+We tested the program in Nvidia 30 series (Ampere Architecture) and compiled using CUDA 12.
+CUDA 11 too should work.
+For older or newer Nvidia gpu the make file may need some changes.

 Compilation from source (Linux)-
 Required Library